Voter Guide

 Chrissy Houlahan (Incumbent)

 Elected to the US House in 2018 as the first woman and first Democrat to represent PA-06, Chrissy Houlahan is an Air Force veteran, engineer, entrepreneur, and educator.
-She serves on Armed Services, Foreign Affairs, and Small Business Committees.
-She’s on the leadership team of the New Democrat Coalition and is the co-founder of three Congressional Caucuses: Women in STEM, For County, and The Servicewomen, and Women Veterans Caucus.
+She serves on the Armed Services Committee and House Select Committee on Intelligence.
+She’s on the leadership team of the New Democrat Coalition and is the co-founder of three Congressional Caucuses: Women in STEM, For Country, and the Servicewomen and Women Veterans Caucus.
+She also is a member of the Problem Solvers Caucus, Bipartisan Climate Solutions Caucus, and Paid Family Leave Working Group.

 John Kane (INCUMBENT)